Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

   warn: 0
 ```

-Step 2: Apply mutation policy and restart the following workload
+2. Apply the mutation policy and restart the following workload.
 ```text
 apiVersion: v1
 kind: Pod